Hossein-Noroozpour/vulkust/README.md

   - I never wanted to add Metal and DirectX12 but because of cross-platformity mission I forced to add them, I hope in near future every platforms support Vulkan and I remove the annoying Metal and DirectX12 parts.

 ## License
-You can do whatever you want to do and every consequences is on you, **But** If you used it and it was useful for you, please make an acknowledgment and promotion for this project and me, I'm really need that because I'm currently seeking for a job in the graphic and game-engine fields.
+You can do whatever you want to do and every consequences are on you, **But** If you used it and it was useful for you, please make an acknowledgment and promotion for this project and me, I'm really need that because I'm currently seeking for a job in the graphic and game-engine fields.